42-AI/bootcamp_data-engineering/day01/ex07bis/ex07bis.md

 A little more of full text search:

-There are two games who speak of a Vibrant World and have a link to facebook in their description.
+There are two games who speak of a Vibrant World and have a link to facebook.com (or fb.com) in their description.
 Find them !

 Hint: the distance between the word "vibrant" and "world" longer than a few words...